LazyApply vs JobOS - competitor comparison

 The wrong workflow can make bad targeting look productive.

 Use LazyApply for bulk auto-apply.
-Use JobOS for job-search operating system.
+Use JobOS for job decision engine.
 Use RoleWorth first when you need a job-worth decision before choosing either workflow.

 Decision-first